 Where does CBD come from?

-However, if you’re interested in trying a hemp extract rich in cannabidiol, we have a tincture that you can drop under your tongue daily.
+If you’re interested in trying a hemp extract rich in cannabidiol, we have a tincture that you can drop under your tongue daily.
 Head on over to our shop and grab a bottle of full spectrum CBD oil, today!

 These statements have not been evaluated by the food and drug administration (FDA).
 These products are not intended to diagnose, treat, cure or prevent any disease.